apache/iotdb/docs/UserGuide/Ecosystem Integration/Spark TsFile.md

 * \<spark-shell-path\> is the real path of your spark-shell.
 * Multiple jar packages are separated by commas without any spaces.
-* See https://github.com/apache/iotdb/tree/master/tsfile for how to get TsFile.
+* See https://github.com/apache/iotdb/tree/master/tsfile for the details that how to get the TsFiles information.

 #### Distributed Mode